 2. Visit the Northernmost Point in Australia

 No trip to Cape York is complete without visiting Australia’s northernmost point.
 The northernmost point in Australia is approximately 45 minutes north of Bamaga.
-The return walk to the sign should take no more than an hour at a leisure pace with plenty of times for the obligatory photo!
+The return walk to the sign should take no more than an hour at a leisure pace with plenty of time for the obligatory photo.

-3. Hire a Boat at the Tip to Enjoy Cape York Fishing
+3. Hire a Boat to Enjoy Cape York Fishing

-In our opinion, of all the things to do at Cape York, renting a boat to go fishing at the Tip is one of the best.
+In our opinion, of all the things to do in Cape York, renting a boat to go fishing is one of the best.
 We hired a boat from Bully’s in New Mapoon.
-Showing up at the Seisa pier with our singular small rod and reel resulted in belly laughter from Bully, we quickly understood why.
+Showing up at the Seisa Pier with our singular small rod and reel resulted in belly laughter from Bully, we quickly understood why.
 The unspoiled waters of the Cape are teeming with fish, and they’re not small.

-An experience on the water at the Tip is truly remarkable.
+An experience on the waters of Cape York is truly remarkable.
 If you are looking for one amazing thing to do in Cape York, a boat trip to the mouth of the Jardine River is a must!

 4. Take a Dip in the Cape York Waterfalls

-Since swimming in the ocean is off the table on Cape York , heading to the fresh waterfalls in the area is a must for anyone driving to Cape York.
-Offering a reprise from the heat and the ability to rid yourself of a bit of red dusty, taking a trip to visit Fruit Bat Falls, Eliot Falls and the hidden Sam Falls should be on everyone’s Cape York trip bucket list.
+Since swimming in the ocean is off the table on Cape York, heading to the fresh waterfalls in the area is a must for anyone driving to Cape York.
+Offering a respite from the heat and the ability to rid yourself of a bit of red dust, taking a trip to visit Fruit Bat Falls, Eliot Falls and the hidden Sam Falls should be on everyone’s Cape York trip bucket list.